orc721/market/README.md

 100 D.I.Y.
 Phunks (24×24) <br> [read more (in Ordinal Phunks discord - #random / General channel) »](https://twitter.com/OrdinalPhunksV0)

-## Wen Deploy?
-What's Upcoming?

 ### D.I.Y.
 GENESIS PUNKS (MAX.
-10 000) NEED YOUR HELP
+10 000) WEN MINT?
+NOW - FREE, FIRST-COME/FIRST-SERVE

-Yes, you can help!
-Looking for inscribe sponsor to get the free mint (first-come/first-serve) started  ...

 The idea is re(use) or "recurse on" all 133 .PNG inscriptions in the recursive punks collection - that are - surprise, suprise -  pixel-perfect copies of the "originals" in the CryptoPunksData contract (Anno 2021).

-Let's deploy a new ordgen / ORC-721 collection - 10 000 D.I.Y.
-Genesis Punks - (re)using or (is it "recursing on"?) the .PNGs indexed 1 to 133 with the bonus bitcoin orange background at 0 - plus going beyond recursive punks by matching the attribute ids in the CryptoPunksData in the generative dna ("on-chain" bitcoin metadata).
+Let's mint a new ordgen / ORC-721 collection (free, first-come/first-serve) - 10 000 D.I.Y.
+Genesis Punks - (re)using or (is it "recursing on"?) the .PNGs indexed 1 to 133 with the bonus bitcoin orange background at 0 - plus going beyond recursive punks
+by matching the attribute ids in the CryptoPunksData in the generative dna ("on-chain" bitcoin metadata).

 ... read more at the [10 000 D.I.Y.
-Genesis Punks Readme »](https://github.com/ordbase/generative-orc-721/tree/master/genesis)
+Genesis Punks Readme »](genesis)

 PS:  Try the [D.I.Y.
 Genesis Punks (Image) Previewer »](https://ordbase.github.io/generative-orc-721/genesis)

 <!--
+## Wen Deploy?
+What's Upcoming?

 100 D.I.Y.
 Recursive Zombies (24×24) - SOON!    - Part Three of Trilogy - D.I.Y.
 Apes / Aliens / Zombies

 100 D.I.Y.
 Recursive Orangutans - Apes Vol. 2 (24×24) - SOON!